Endometrial cancer: Histopathology

 There is a three-tiered system for histologically classifying endometrial cancers, ranging from cancers with well-differentiated cells (grade I), to very poorly-differentiated cells (grade III).
 Grade I cancers are the least aggressive and have the best prognosis, while grade III tumors are the most aggressive and likely to recur.
 Grade II cancers are intermediate between grades I and III in terms of cell differentiation and aggressiveness of disease.
+There is also a separate "nuclear grade" system, where grade 1 tumors have inconspicuous cell nuclei, whereas grade 3 tumors have highly atypical nuclei.

 The histopathology of endometrial cancers is highly diverse.
 The most common finding is a well-differentiated endometrioid adenocarcinoma, which is composed of numerous, small, crowded glands with varying degrees of nuclear atypia, mitotic activity, and stratification.
 This often appears on a background of endometrial hyperplasia.
-Frank adenocarcinoma may be distinguished from atypical hyperplasia by the finding of clear stromal invasion, or "back-to-back" glands which represent nondestructive replacement of the endometrial stroma by the cancer.
+Frank adenocarcinoma may be distinguished from atypical hyperplasia by the finding of clear stromal invasion, or "back-to-back" glands, which represent nondestructive replacement of the endometrial stroma by the cancer.
 With progression of the disease, the myometrium is infiltrated.

 Staging

 Endometrial carcinoma is surgically staged using the FIGO cancer staging system.
+The 2009 FIGO staging system is commonly used.
+There is an updated 2023 FIGO staging system, but it is not yet universally adopted.
 The 2009 FIGO staging system is as follows:

 Myometrial invasion and involvement of the pelvic and para-aortic lymph nodes are the most commonly seen patterns of spread.
-A Stage 0 is sometimes included, in this case it is referred to as "carcinoma in situ".
+A Stage 0 is sometimes included; in this case, it is referred to as "carcinoma in situ".
 In 26% of presumably early-stage cancers, intraoperative staging revealed pelvic and distant metastases, making comprehensive surgical staging necessary.